dzackgarza/qual-wiki/30_Complex Analysis/010_Basics/000_Tips_Techs.md

 ## Holomorphic

--To show a function is holomorphic,
+- To show a function is holomorphic,
 	- Use Morera's theorem
 	- Find a primitive (sufficient but not necessary)
 	- Express $f$ as a convergent power series

 - Holomorphic functions have isolated zeros.